JacksonHagood/MessageEncryptor/ReadMe.md

 # Read Me

-Message encryptor and decryptor code.
-Encrypts messages with an Affine cipher (keys set by DIP switch) as audio files.
+Message encryptor and decryptor implemented with a Raspberry Pi 3.
+Encrypts messages with an Affine cipher (keys determined by a DIP switch).
+Messages are stored and played as audio files.
 Audio files can be recorded by any phone or audio recorder.
-Audio files can be decrypted with the same DIP switch configuration.
-Works on a Raspberry Pi with push buttons, LCD, MCP 3008, and DIP switch.
-Final project for CSCE 462, cloned from my Texas A&M University GitHub (hagoojac).
+Audio files can be then decrypted by another instance of the device with the same DIP switch configuration.
+Final project for CSCE 462.

 Team members:
 - Jackson Hagood